Botswana Self Drive Itinerary: A Safari to Remember

 Sunday Pan Campsites: There are three campsites at Sunday Pan.

-- Campsites 3 and 4 are near the waterhole – both set back in trees but are close to each other.
-These are probably the best sites because they are nearer to the waterhole.
+• Campsites 3 and 4 are near the waterhole—both are set back in trees but close to each other.
+Because they are nearer to the waterhole, these are probably the best sites.

 As with Piper Pan, Sunday Pan has a few circular tracks and a waterhole that attracts wildlife.
 We recommend waiting patiently at the waterhole because this is where the animals need to come to drink.